raspberrypilearning/interactive-animation/en/step_1.md

 --- /collapse ---

 ## What you will make
-You will be introduced to a range of project where sprites are animated in different ways using loops.
+You will apply your skills to make a unique project of your own.
+You will be introduced to a range of creative project where sprites are animated in different ways using loops.

 ![Complete project](images/showcase_static.png){:width="400px"}